romaonthego/RETableViewManager/README.md

 ## Demo

-Build and run the `RETableViewManagerExample` project in Xcode to see `RETableViewManager` in action.
+Build and run the `RETableViewManagerExample.xcworkspace` in Xcode to see `RETableViewManager` in action.

 ## Installation